Will there be more Circus Mirandus stories?

 What happened to Micah's parents?

 They died in a boating accident.
 In my mind, there was more to it than that…a bigger story involving foul play and magic.
-But I’m afraid I haven’t managed to fit that information into a book yet, so it may be something that never actually sees the page.
+But I’m afraid I haven’t managed to fit that information into a book yet, so we’ll see if it winds up on the page one day in the future.

 Where do you get your inspiration?

 I get inspiration from all over the place!
-A lot of it’s daydreaming, but you can also get inspiration from being observant of the world around you, from reading lots and lots of books, even from your pets!
-Below you can see the inspiration for various parts of Circus Mirandus.
+A lot of it’s daydreaming and brainstorming, but you can also get inspiration from being observant of the world around you, from reading lots and lots of books, and even from your pets.
+Below, you can see the inspiration for various parts of Circus Mirandus.

 CAREFUL: Spoilers ahead!